 We have found that many companies/people what to bring their “titles or opinions” to a data fight.

 The key to successful performance advertising is to be data-driven, A/B test creative & winning elements, uncover performance drivers and let data determine what to do next.

 We believe in a process we call “Quantitative Creative Testing”.
 It isn’t just a/b split-testing and it isn’t quite multivariate testing.
-It’s specifically designed for creative production of Facebook and Google UAC ads.
+It’s specifically designed for creative production of Facebook and Google App Campaign ads.
 There are two types of ad creative tests: Concepts and Variations.
 Here are the key differences: